simonmicro/Dear-Templates/Apache - Webserver.md

 #        Require ldap-group CN=[required group],OU=[OU of groups],DC=example,DC=com
 #    </Location>

-# Following needed if lets-encrypt with active auth is wanted...
+# Following is needed if lets-encrypt with active auth is wanted...
 #    <Location /.well-known>
 #        Require all granted
 #    </Location>